 Once the paper application was completed, it must have been mailed to SC Housing.

 This waiting list had the following preferences: Persons with a Disability, or Veterans.

 Selected applicants were placed on the waiting list by date and time the application was received, by order of preferences.

-The South Carolina State Housing Finance and Development Authority (SC Housing) Section 8 Housing Choice Voucher waiting list for all other Counties is currently closed.
+The South Carolina State Housing Finance and Development Authority (SC Housing) Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted from April 6, 2021 until April 8, 2021.
 There is no notice of when this waiting list will reopen.

 |Standard||Homeownership||Tenant Protection||Ported Out||Non-Elderly Disabled|

 |Monthly Cost Per Voucher||$598||$353||$558||$1,173||$492|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 7% having issued approximately 281 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 22 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.5 persons and has a household income of $11,760 per year.
 94% of households were very low income (VLI) and 72% were extremely low income (ELI).
 28% of households had wages as a major source of income, 1% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 68% of households had other income (Social Security, Disability or Pension) as their major source of income.